zorx01/ros-win/README.md

 - Allows selection of ROS version (Noetic, Foxy, or Humble)
 - Configures ROS environment in a Docker container with GUI capabilities

+Here's the updated **Prerequisites** section based on your instructions:

+---

 ## Prerequisites

 - Windows 10 or later
 - PowerShell 5.1 or later
+- **WSL2 (Windows Subsystem for Linux)**:
+   - Install WSL2 using the following command:
+     ```powershell
+     wsl --install --no-distribution
+     ```
+   - After installation, restart your system to apply the changes.
+- **Docker Desktop for Windows**:
+   - Download and install Docker from the [official website](https://www.docker.com/products/docker-desktop) after WSL2 is set up.
+- **XServer for Windows**:
+   - Install [XLaunch](https://sourceforge.net/projects/vcxsrv/) to enable GUI support.

+---

+This makes the steps clearer for setting up WSL2, Docker, and XServer before running the ROS setup script.

 ## Quick Start